miguelammatos/Kollaps/README.md

 $sudo kubeadm init --token-ttl=0
 ```

-The `kubeadm init` command tells you to execute the following statements.
-Do it:
+The `kubeadm init` command tells you to execute the following statements:

 ```
 $mkdir -p $HOME/.kube && \